dahaekim88/blog-portfolio-website/src/pages/projects/iphone-calculator.md

 <br />

-iPhone themed calculator that can be operated by both keyboard and mouse.
+iPhone themed calculator that can be operated by both keyboard and mouse

-Still working on calculation & display of large numbers and thousands seperators.
+(Still working on calculation & display of large numbers and thousands seperators)
 - Devised Vanilla Javascript to achieve comprehensive operation logic